Towards electrical domain-wall control in polyacetylene-based electronic nanodevices: Methodology

-We have implemented a numerical routine for the energy minimization that starts with a random distribution of ion positions around their equilibrium values $R_{n}^{(0)}$.
-To obtain the electron-lattice solution of minimum energy, we start by diagonalizing the Hamiltonian $\hat{H}_{\textbf{el}}$, built from the initial positions, to obtain its electronic eigenstates, which are then used to calculate the new ion positions, $R^{(1)}_{n}$, by solving the linear system on $R_n$ of Eqs.~(\ref{eq:HF_L})-(\ref{eq:HF_R}).
-We iterate this process until a convergence criterion is met, namely when the root-mean-square deviation (RMSD) of the ion positions with respect to the preceding frame falls below $10^{-8} \, a$.

-It is important to highlight that each step of the optimization routine ensured that the total number of electrons remained constant (hence keeping the system neutral), as this corresponds to the microcanonical ensemble under the half-filling condition.
+To obtain the electron-lattice solution of minimum energy, we have implemented an iterative numerical routine that starts with a random distribution of ion positions $R_{n}^{(0)}$.
+This distribution is used to build the Hamiltonian $\hat{H}_{\text{el}}$, from where the electronic eigenstates $|\psi_{\nu,s} \rangle$ are obtained via Eq. (\ref{eq:eigenvalue}).
+These eigenstates are then used to calculate the new ion positions, $R^{(1)}_{n}$, by solving the linear system of Eqs.~(\ref{eq:HF_L})-(\ref{eq:HF_R}).
+We iterate this process until a convergence criterion is met, namely when the root-mean-square deviation (RMSD) of the ion positions with respect to the preceding iteration falls below $10^{-8} \, a$.
+It is important to highlight that at each step of the optimization routine we ensured that the total number of electrons $N_\text{el}$ is kept constant (hence keeping the system neutral), as this corresponds to the microcanonical ensemble under the half-filling condition.